Our Pick for Best Flanger Pedal

-At a glance, the BF-3 by Boss may look pretty bog-standard or even plain, but the variety for tone shaping here is incredibly impressive.
+At a glance, the Boss BF 3 flanger may looks pretty basic (don’t most boss pedals!) but the variety for tone shaping here is impressive.

 The best thing about its technology has to be the two extra modes named ‘Ultra’ and ‘Gate’ that are included on top of a set of standard controls.
 The ‘Ultra’ setting produces a super intense flange sound, while ‘Gate’ creates a slicer type effect, both of which seem to vortex the listener into another dimension.

 As well as all this, there’s also a Momentary Mode, which allows you to use a set flange frequency, and a Tap Tempo, which means you can stomp in the wave timing with your feet – this is always handy when you’re playing live.

 The BF-3 can even be used with a bass guitar and comes with a whopping 5-year warranty for your peace of mind.
 Overall, this pedal is best suited to bassists or multi-instrumentalists looking for a high-quality flanger pedal, with plenty of versatility.
 Remember this is a fair bit cheaper than the Electric Mistress and offers some pretty similar features, minus the extra chorus effects.

 - Tap tempo – You can use the BF-3’s footswitch to input the flange rate; this is extra convenient for changing settings live.